Paying for a Professional Doula

 - Baby showers- do you really need another expensive teddy bear or $100 towards your doula?

-- Raising funds by selling unused items on eBay, Craigslist, or a garbage sale.
+- Raising funds by selling unused items on eBay, Craigslist, or a garage sale.

 - Save money by cutting back on expensive but unnecessary items.